 Tropical cyclone (TC) wind retrieval techniques from Doppler radar observations are salient to identify the convective and kinematic structure and evolution of TCs.
-The current study is believed to be the first detailed comparison of the retrieved wind field between ground-based single Doppler and airborne dual-Doppler wind techniques.
-Hurricane Matthew (2016) was

-430 observed by the polarimetric Next Generation Weather Radar (NEXRAD) in Miami (KAMX) and NOAA P-3 airborne radar near the coast of Florida for several hours, providing a novel opportunity to evaluate and compare single and dual Doppler wind retrieval techniques for TC flows.
+Previous studies have used the ground-based velocity track display (GBVTD) (Lee et al., 1999; Lee and Marks, 2000; Lee and Bell, 2007; Zhao et al., 2008) or the generalized velocity track display (GVTD) (Jou et al., 2008; Cha et al., in review) techniques from single Doppler observations, and airborne dual-Doppler analysis (Bell 345 et al., 2012; Cha, 2018) to analyze TC intensity evolution, but no previous studies to the authors' knowledge have conducted a detailed comparison of the wind field between single Doppler and airborne dual-Doppler wind retrievals.
+Hurricane Matthew (2016) was observed by the polarimetric Next Generation Weather Radar (NEXRAD) in Miami (KAMX) and NOAA P-3 airborne radar near the coast of Florida for several hours, providing a novel opportunity to evaluate and compare single and dual Doppler wind retrieval techniques for TC flows.

 Jou et al. (2008) has shown that the GVTD technique improves the capability of the GBVTD and can retrieve a subset of the wind field from a single ground-based Doppler radar under the assumption of nearly axisymmetric rotational wind.

-- 435 Here we present an improved technique that mitigates errors due to storm motion, which yields a more accurate estimation of mean wind, wavenumber 0 tangential and radial winds.
-The aliasing of unresolved wind components from the single Doppler measurements remains, so another closure assumption for the GVTD technique is needed to improve the accuracy of the retrieval in the future.
-In addition to the wind improvements, the GVTD-simplex centers follow more closely to the dynamic centers compared to GBVTD-simplex centers due to the more accurate estimation of axisymmetric tangential wind.
-However, - 440 the GVTD-simplex centers are still variable and not fully consistent between retrievals from different radars (such as KAMX vs. KMLB, and KMLB vs. KJAX), suggesting further improvement is needed in the technique.
-Nevertheless, the improvement of TC wind estimation from single Doppler radar presented herein can be useful in deducing storm structure for research purposes and assimilating real-time TC intensity and structure for forecasts (Zhao et al., 2012). - The strengths and weaknesses of different platform observing capabilities and retrieval techniques for TC wind fields are discussed in this study.
+Here we present an improved technique that mitigates errors due to storm motion, which yields a more accurate estimation of mean wind, wavenumber 0 tangential and radial winds.
+The aliasing of unresolved wind components from the single Doppler measurements remains, so another closure assumption for the GVTD technique is needed to improve the accuracy of the retrieval.
+In addition 355 to the wind improvements, the GVTD-simplex centers follow more closely to the dynamic centers compared to GBVTDsimplex centers due to the more accurate estimation of axisymmetric tangential wind.
+However, the GVTD-simplex centers are still varying and not fully consistent with different radar (such as KAMX vs. KMLB, and KMLB vs. KJAX).
+The dynamic centers herein are shown to be qualitatively and quantitatively better than the simplex center.
+Nevertheless, the improvement of TC wind estimation presented herein can be useful in deducing storm structure for research purposes and assimilating real-time

+TC intensity and structure for forecasts (Zhao et al., 2012).

+The strengths and weaknesses of different platform observing capabilities and retrieval techniques for TC wind fields are discussed in this study.
 The full three-dimensional wind field from airborne radar fore-aft pseudo-dual Doppler scanning can be retrieved by a spline-based technique called SAMURAI, but is shown to have errors due to temporal aliasing from the nonsimultaneous Doppler measurements when the temporal evolution of the phenomena is faster than the period of data collection.
-Single Doppler wind retrieval by the GVTD technique can be obtained at a 5-minute interval, but spatial aliasing remains due to the limited measurements from only radial direction of the radar beam.
-A comparison between the two techniques shows techniques, and the improved GVTD technique improves the accuracy of the retrieval.
-Fourier decomposition of asymmetric kinematic and convective structure shows more discrepancies between the two techniques due to spatial and temporal aliasing in the retrievals.
-The propagation of wavenumber 2 tangential wind is found to be aliased onto the steady wavenumber 1 component retrieved by the dual Doppler analysis, causing a reduced amplitude and phase shift of wavenumber 1 tangential